What is a Trust Deed?

 Protected Trust Deed Pros and Cons

-- Potential to write-off some of your debt once your four-year repayment plan is complete
+- Potential to write-off some of your debt once your 4-year repayment plan is complete

 - Affordable monthly payments that fit your budget and allow you to stay ahead of your debts

 - Any legal actions taken against you regarding debt recovery will stop, including bailiffs (Sheriff’s Officers)